-In consultation with the preparer, the couple will determine if the marriage is to be celebrated at Mass or in a Liturgy of the Word.
+In consultation with the preparer, the couple will determine if the marriage is to be celebrated with Mass or without Mass.
 The determining criteria will center around what form of liturgy will best enable a particular wedding assembly to celebrate with the bride and groom.
 In preparing the wedding liturgy, couples will be asked to incorporate elements which will encourage the active participation of those who gather for the celebration.
 This will include participation through sung and spoken prayer.
 As a part of the couple’s preparation, engaged couples will be asked select the Scripture readings.
 Our Wedding Coordinator will be happy to help you incorporate special cultural traditions or ceremonies, such as presenting flowers at the shrine of Our Blessed Mother and using the veil, cord or lasso, and coins in your ceremony.

 The Environment of the Worship Space